UtrechtUniversity/containerplatform-docs/docs/index.md

 If you want to contribute to this documentation (please do, because we value your knowledge), please follow the steps below:

-Go to [Container Platform docs repo](https://github.com/UtrechtUniversity/containerplatform-docs/) There is a main README.md file in the root of the repository.
+Go to [Container Platform docs repo](https://github.com/UtrechtUniversity/containerplatform-docs/)

+There is a README.md file in the root of the repository.
 This file contains the main information about the repository and the documentation site.